 - Keep tarantulas out of your home by keeping doors closed, sealing structural gaps, and mending screens around the home.

-- To get rid of a tarantula that wanders into your home, or another unwanted area, you can implement general spider control methods, as discussed in Get Rid of Spiders in Your Home.
+- To get rid of a tarantula that wanders into your home, or another unwanted area, you can implement general spider control methods.